sobti/TSAI/S14-15/Read.md

     Model requires the images in the multiple of 32.
 I have used 480,480,3 .
 Reason for such large image is to create clear depth images .
     To reduce the size , i have changed the Images back to grayscale after predicton of size (224,224,1).

-F .
-All the images are now of size 224,224,1